 Learn more about what you can do to prevent sex trafficking in Minnesota with The Advocates' Sex Trafficking and Safe Harbor Resource Pack.
 The packet provides accessible, consistent information about sex trafficking and the Safe Harbor law including a PowerPoint presentation, supplemental handouts, and resources for specific systems professionals.

-If you country is interested in trainings on domestic violence, please contact us.
+If your country is interested in implementing laws and conducting legal training on domestic violence, please contact us.

 The Advocates for Human Rights